 Despite relentless attacks by the bankruptcy trustees Kansas’s bankruptcy-only exemption scheme, under which a debtor in bankruptcy is permitted to exempt his Earned Income Tax Credit, has once again been deemed constitutional.
 Nazar v.
 Lea (In re Lea), No. 12-1297 (D. Kans.
 Aug.
 16, 2013), consolidated with Parks v.
 Hudson (In re Hudson), No. 12-1298.
-The exemption benefits low income families with dependent children by treating the excess of EITC credit over taxes owed as an overpayment of taxes and refunding the difference.
+The exemption benefits low-income families with dependent children by treating the excess of EITC credit over taxes owed as an overpayment of taxes and refunding the difference.
 [Read more…] about Kansas EITC Exemption Constitutional

 Eighth Circuit Rejects State Common-Law Exemptions

-The Eighth Circuit found that the Missouri opt-out statute does not permit exemptions that are based upon state common law.
+The Eighth Circuit found that the Missouri opt-out statute does not permit exemptions that are based on state common law.
 In re Abdul-Rahim, 12-3448 (8th Cir.
 July 12, 2013).
 In that case, the debtors sought to exempt their unliquidated personal injury claim from their bankruptcy estate.
 The bankruptcy court rejected the exemption because it originated under state common law rather than by statutory enactment.
 Missouri’s opt-out statute, section 513.427, provides that Missouri debtors “shall be permitted to exempt from property of the [bankruptcy] estate any property that is exempt from attachment and execution under the law of the state of Missouri.”
-In finding that the state exemptions referred to in that section did not include common law exemptions, the court relied on, and in fact felt compelled to follow, In re Benn, 491 F.3d 811 (8th Cir.
-2007), which held that, under Missouri law, the tax refunds that the debtor sought to exempt were property of the bankruptcy estate and were not exemptible.
+In finding that the state exemptions referred to in that section did not include common law exemptions, the court relied on and felt compelled to follow, In re Benn, 491 F.3d 811 (8th Cir.
+2007), which held that under Missouri law, the tax refunds that the debtor sought to exempt were property of the bankruptcy estate and were not exemptible.
 [Read more…] about Eighth Circuit Rejects State Common-Law Exemptions

 “Lien Provision” Does Not Render IRA Non-Exemptible